Jon Ford (footballer)

 Jonathan Ford (born 12 April 1968) is an English former professional footballer who played as a defender.
 Ford made over 200 appearances in the Football League between 1991 and 1999.

 Career

 Playing career

 Born in Stourbridge, Ford began his career in non-league football with Cradley Town.
 He then played in the Football League for Swansea City, Bradford City, Gillingham and Barnet, before returning to non-league football with Kidderminster Harriers, Telford United, Halesowen Town, Bromsgrove Rovers and Stourbridge.
 Whilst at Swansea he was a part of the team that won after a penalty shootout in the 1994 Football League Trophy Final.

 Coaching career

 After retiring as a player, Ford became a football coach.

-He is currently the Assistant Manager at Stourbridge.
+He is the Assistant Manager at Stourbridge.